Teams meeting recording

 Recording expiration settings and Microsoft 365 retention policies in Microsoft Purview

 File retention takes precedence over file deletion.
-A Teams meeting recording with a Purview retention policy cannot be deleted by a Teams meeting recording expiration policy until after the retention period is completed.
+A Teams meeting recording with a Purview retention policy can't be deleted by a Teams meeting recording expiration policy until after the retention period is completed.
 For example, if you have a Purview retention policy that says a file will be kept for five years and a Teams meeting recording expiration policy set for 60 days, the Teams meeting recording expiration policy will permanently delete the recording after five years.

-If you have a Teams meeting recording expiration policy and Purview deletion policy with different deletion dates, the file will be deleted at the earliest of the two dates.
+If you have a Teams meeting recording expiration policy and Purview deletion policy with different deletion dates, the file is deleted at the earliest of the two dates.
 For example, if you have a Purview deletion policy that says a file will be deleted after one year and a Teams meeting recording expiration set for 120 days, the Teams meeting recording expiration policy will delete the file after 120 days.